gayatrisathawane/rentrip-bike-hub/README.md

 # Usages :
-##   This website  is useful for rent the bike in different city which is paticular duration......
+##   This website  is useful for rent the bike in different city which is particular duration......